Difference Between Power and Exponent

 Main Differences Between Power and Exponent

-3. When a number is expressed in such a way that it is multiplied by itself a number of times it is known as a power.
+3. When a number is expressed so that it is multiplied by itself several times, it is known as a power.
 How many times that number is to be multiplied by itself is known as the exponent.

-4. In case of power, the number is written in the form of base and exponent and the whole is called as the power.
+4. In the case of power, the number is written in the form of base and exponent and the whole is called the power.
 They both have their functions and are equally important and of significance.
-In the case of exponent, the number is written as a superscript to the base.
-It represents a great value.
+In the case of an exponent, the number is written as a superscript to the base.
+It represents great value.

-5. When the base is the same the power is multiplied.
-In the case of exponents, there are a series of operations that can be performed.
-Exponents have more significance in case of scientific calculations with big numbers.
+5. When the base is the same, the power is multiplied.
+In the case of exponents, a series of operations can be performed.
+Exponents have more significance in the case of scientific calculations with big numbers.

 References